OpenFreeEnergy/gufe/src/gufe/visualization/README.md

 > `just publish-viz` to mint a `/j/<uuid>`), but the raw `deno` command above is
 > all you need.

-Frames that are **not** gufe vizzes — the architecture diagram linked at the top — live under `visualization-demo/frames/` instead, since every directory in `viz_assets/` is package data named after the gufe class it draws.
+Frames that are **not** the gufe viz — the architecture diagram linked at the top — live under `visualization-demo/frames/` instead, since `viz_assets/` holds exactly the one frame gufe ships as package data.
 Edit those with `just viz-edit frames`.